KernQi/Activity/README.md

 Instructions:
 * download Linking.pdf locally or open it in-browser
 * clone the repo on your Watson 132 machine
-* follow hte directions in the pdf
+* follow the directions in the pdf